Project Blue Sword-B: Chinese preparations

 To improve the PLA's defensive posture, the 47th Army Group's military headquarters resolved to take the 139th Division's 416th Regiment's 5 companies (5 companies of special merit) to strengthen the 6 companies' 3 platoons, the regiment's reconnaissance platoon, the regiment's engineer company's ground-burst platoon, and the division's ground-burst company's 2 platoons, with the support and cooperation of the artillery, electronic countermeasures section (detachment), and feint detachment, relying on forward positions, choose a favorable time to take a combination of frontal attacks and flank penetration, small formations, multiple waves, and The tactical means of continuous attack, fighting and suppressing at the same time, quick and total annihilation, captured the 604th position and 968th high ground, completely annihilated the defending enemy, destroyed the fortifications, waited for the opportunity to capture prisoners, collected the spoils of war and withdrew as ordered.

 At the same time the electronic countermeasures detachment invested a total of 5 ultra-shortwave 100-watt jammers, eight 40-watt jammers, twelve S207 receivers, 1 monitoring panorama receiver, 4 sets of shortwave 1600-watt jammers, 2 400-watt jammers, two 150-watt jammers, 3 bilateral band listening vehicles, 1 set of IBM PC/XT microcomputers; 171 troops (including 52 cadres and 119 soldiers) were invested.
 The unit was composed of 2 forward sub-groups, 1 basic group and 1 rear group.
 The group occupied 11 positions, including Basho Ping, No. 10 and 1175.4 heights in the direction of Balihe East Mountain, Mahei, No. 52, No. 50 and No. 49 positions, Tzhuiba, Lushui-dong, Anle and Xialaiyuan in the direction of Laoshan Mountain.
 Personnel of the Group Army Electronic Countermeasures Command Group (Military Region Electronic Countermeasures Working Group) entered the Group Army Command Post and 139th Division Forward Command Post and Jamming Group Command Post respectively.

 Vietnamese preparations

-In the 12 km frontage and 10 km depth in front of Laoshan and Bailihe East Mountain, the Vietcong deployed 2 infantry divisions, 1 artillery brigade, 3 artillery regiments and 1 secret service regiment.
-604 positions, 968 heights and diamond positions were defended by 1 battalion of 122 regiment of 313 division of the Vietcong (missing 3 platoons).
+In the 12 km frontage and 10 km depth in front of Laoshan and Bailihe East Mountain, the PAVN deployed 2 infantry divisions, 1 artillery brigade, 3 artillery regiments and 1 secret service regiment.
+604 positions, 968 heights and diamond positions were defended by 1 battalion of 122 regiment of 313 division of the PAVN (missing 3 platoons).
 Before the war, the Vietnamese radio stations were out of contact normally, and the PLA detected and controlled 170 radio communication networks (special) in the enemy's front and shallow depths.